-The targeted developments will all be built in and around the rural town of Misungwi that is characterized by single-story housing and some economic activity amidst slightly undulating terrain with mixed land use that is dominated by agriculture and livestock keeping.
-Surface water is limited to Mwanza Gulf at 10 km distance, the abandoned Mitindo Dam and rainwater accumulation in low-lying spots and rice fields.
-Biodiversity at these localities is rather limited to pockets of low shrub and isolated trees, a marsh fringe along Mwanza Gulf and some birdlife - all common species for these rural environments.
+The targeted developments will all be built in and around the rural town of Magu that is characterized by single-story housing and some economic activity amidst level to undulating terrain with mixed land use that is dominated by agriculture and livestock keeping.
+Surface water is limited to Mwanza Gulf at 5 km north of the town and rainwater accumulation in low-lying spots and rice fields.
+Biodiversity at these localities is rather limited to pockets of low shrub and isolated trees and some birdlife - all common species for these rural environments.

-Consultations on the planned interventions were conducted since October 2014.
+Consultations on the planned interventions were conducted since October 2014, and further consultations are planned.
 General agreement was achieved among the consultees on the selected interventions.
 Concerns expressed during these consultations have to the extent possible been incorporated in the design.

-A systematic assessment of expected impacts of the interventions learns that the planned development is expected to lead to a number positive impacts notably improved water supply for population of Misungwi town, and some employment and business opportunities.
-Some negative impacts of the interventions are associated with the construction, operation and (whenever applicable) decommissioning phases of the facilities, all of low and some of moderate significance, but all impacts can be managed and mitigated to acceptable levels by the various parties for which responsibility has been indicated in the report.
+A systematic assessment of expected impacts of the interventions learns that the planned development is to lead to a number positive impacts notably improved water supply, some employment and business opportunities.
+Some negative impacts of the interventions are associated with the construction, operation and (whenever applicable) decommissioning phases of the facilities that all can be management and mitigated to acceptable levels by the various parties for which responsibility has been indicated in the report.